Your fleet is wearing out where you cannot see it.

 Month-end

-Deduction defence pack ready before the tally lands.
+Deduction defence pack ready before the statement lands.

 Hours, fuel, daily status, fault log.
 Structured per machine, per operator.
 The deduction conversation has evidence on your side before it starts.